Atupakisyestephen/kkkt-church-blog-web-application/README.md

-# kkkt-church-blog-web-application<br />
+# kkkt-church-blog-web-application
 This is a web application built using Node.js, Express, EJS, and MongoDB for a church blog.
-Users can create, view, and read posts.
+Users can create, view, and read posts.<br/>
 Features
 -Home page displays all blog posts.
 -Create new posts on the "Compose" page.